2025-26 Directors and Guest Artists

 Sofia Tseitlin began studying piano and violin with her father and mother, Alexander and Rebecca Tseitlin, at age 4.
 Her studies have been greatly influenced by her grandfather father Michael Tseitlin (California Institute of Music), and David Chan (New York Met Opera).
 She has participated in festival and faculty performances throughout California with prominent artists such as Ornela Erwin.

-Sofia has held the concertmaster position at CVYO’s symphony orchestra as well as the principal second violin in CVYO’s Virtuosi Ensemble.
+Sofia has held the concertmaster position at LOYO’s Symphony Orchestra as well as the principal second violin in LOYO’s Virtuosi Ensemble.
 She also holds an apprentice fellowship with the California Young Artist Symphony.

 A developing pianist, violist, cellist, and conductor, Sofia conducts the Camerata Orchestra at Beacon Hill’s Classical Young Artists Program, and maintains a small studio at Eleos Music.